drycc-addons/service-catalog/docs/devguide.md

     $ make images push

-This will build Docker images for all service catalog components.
+This will build Container images for all service catalog components.
 The images are also pushed to the registry specified by the `REGISTRY` environment variable, so they can be accessed by your Kubernetes cluster.

 The images are tagged with the current Git commit SHA:

-    $ docker images
+    $ podman images

 ### svcat targets
 These are targets for the service-catalog client, `svcat`: